Taimoorr15/Linux-For-Hackers-Networkchuck/Linux Foundations (The Entry Point)/README.md

 Linux is a Kernel.
 Distros (Kali, Parrot, Ubuntu) are just flavors.
-As a hacker, the CLI is your weapon because it allows for automation and low-resource usage.
+As a hacker, the CLI is your weapon because it allows for automation and low-resource usage